 There will be content quizzes throughout the semester.
-These are conducted through the class' Blackboard site and will be about five (5) to twenty (20) questions covering course content.
+These are conducted through the MindTap and cover course content.
+A link to the quizzes will be provided through the class' Blackboard site.
+They are timed and students may use their notes and book to assist them.
 When performing the quizzes, South Plains College suggests using web browsers Mozilla Firefox or Google Chrome.
 Internet Explorer or Safari, however, is not recommended.
 Finally, no makeups are available for these quizzes.